+Large-scale projects:

-Large-scale projects: Outside of fossil fuels, the mining industry has been given impetus with new projects, such as the Woodsmith mine in North Yorkshire.
-The Woodsmith mine is considered to be the largest known high-grade resource of polyhalite (a multinutrient fertilizer which combines calcium, magnesium, potassium and sulphur) in the world.
+Outside of fossil fuels, the mining industry has been given impetus with new projects, such as the Woodsmith mine in North Yorkshire.
+The Woodsmith mine is considered to be the largest known high-grade resource of polyhalite (a multi-nutrient fertilizer which combines calcium, magnesium, potassium and sulphur) in the world.
 Sirius Minerals plc - the original developer of the mine - announced plans to make it fully operational from the end of 2021.
 However, funding challenges resulted in the mine being sold to Anglo American in March 2020.
-Despite some interference to the project timeline as a result of COVID-19, the project is reportedly on track, and is expected to employ up to 1,000 people and support an additional 1,500 in the wider economy.
+Despite some interference to the project timeline as a result of COVID-19, the project is reportedly on track, and is expected to employ up to 1,000 people and support an additional 1,500 in the wider economy, with £650 million to be spent on the project during 2023.
 Nevertheless, the availability of funding for capital-intensive projects remains the key challenge for the non-fossil fuel sector in the UK, and is cited as the main reason for suspension of operations at the Drakelands mine in Devon, host to the fourth-largest tin-tungsten deposit in the world, after its operating company - Wolf Minerals (UK) Limited - went into liquidation in late 2018.
-Tungsten West Ltd acquired the mine in late 2019; following completion of a successful feasibility study, it is considering options for reopening the mine later this year.
+Tungsten West Ltd acquired the mine in late 2019, following completion of a successful feasibility study.
+It is considering options for reopening the mine in 2023 and has secured two of the four permits required to restart mining.